 What are the main factors that startups fail as per your experience after getting investment and how can they prevent mistakes in advance from your personal perspective?

-Eric Marchand: Failure may be driven by a lack of sub-optimal fundraising from the get-go.
-If the initial capital is insufficient to support the company for some time and necessitates to be on the road seeking more capital quite rapidly, this may lead to hinder the primary focus of growing/operating the company and ultimately lead to mistakes or funding squeezes.
+Eric Marchand: Failure may be driven by sub-optimal fundraising from the get-go.
+If the initial capital is insufficient to support the company for some time and necessitates to be on the road seeking more capital quite rapidly, this may hinder the primary focus of growing/operating the company and ultimately lead to mistakes or funding squeezes.
 Granted this is a central issue for startups (funding) so any money is good money but it may be worth pushing further while you are still at it rather than settling for less today in the knowledge you will have to start all over again soon.
 Leverage momentum as much and as far as you can.

 What’s your advice to entrepreneurs who have a chance to meet investors like you? and What are the top 3 questions that you always ask the founders?